SAP-samples/abap-cheat-sheets/34_OO_Design_Patterns.md

 **Example notes:**

-- The example code includes two examples demonstrating the observer design pattern with the following declarations and implementations:
+- The example code includes two examples demonstrating the strategy design pattern with the following declarations and implementations:
   - Global class:
     - Implements the `if_oo_adt_classrun` interface and calls methods from local classes.
     - Serves as a vehicle for demonstrating the design pattern.
 The declarations and implementations in the `CCIMP` are relevant for the for conceptual considerations.